Cloud migration is the process of moving data, applications or other business elements to a cloud computing environment.

 Cloud cost calculators and estimation tools help enterprises determine the cost of a cloud configuration before the team makes the migration.
 Cloud optimization tools can offer recommendations for a particular cloud environment in areas such as cost, performance and security.

-There are a few automation options for lift-and-shift migrations, but most important is to understand app performance and resource requirements prior to the move.
-The migration of composite apps that rely on databases can be partially automated, but users will have to manually fix database migration problems that may arise.
+There are a few automation options for lift-and-shift migrations, but what's most important is understanding app performance and resource requirements prior to the move.
+The migration of composite apps that rely on databases or other important dependencies can be partially automated, but users will have to manually fix database migration problems that could arise.
+Dependencies might need to be migrated to the cloud or enabled as cloud-native services as one or more precursor migration projects before the actual intended workload migration takes place.

 Cloud migration trends